DannyQuah/DannyQuah.github.io/_posts/2025-09-21-Rethinking-Multilateralism-Incentive-not-Size-Power.md

 [Danny Quah](https://lkyspp.nus.edu.sg/our-people/faculty/danny-quah)
 Sep 2025

 *Synopsis:  Multilateralism benefits everyone but its costs are asymmetrically distributed.
 This didn't use to bother the US.
 It did not have a zero-sum view of the international system.
 Now it does.
-But the outcome isn't just America wins, we lose.
+But the outcome isn't just "America wins, we lose".
 It's everybody loses.
 What will successfully restore the best features of multilateralism is incentive alignment, not size or power; inadvertent cooperation, not contractual consensus.*

 [<img align=right width="100%" src="https://DannyQuah.github.io/Storage/2025.09.17.Wed-Danny.Quah-Rethinking-Multilateralism-podcast-card.0-cover.png" alt="Quah 2025, IMF podcast (Sep)">](https://www.imf.org/en/News/Podcasts/All-Podcasts/2025/09/17/danny-quah-on-multilateralism)
 <figcaption>Danny Quah.
 2025, "Rethinking Multilateralism", IMF podcast (Sep)</figcaption>